Students can also indicate an interest to live in affinity housing as a first-year student.

 Hoeing and Tiernan Halls

 Hoeing Hall and Tiernan Hall all house first-year students.
 The halls feature floor lounges and kitchenettes to support floor activities.
 The main floor of Hoeing features a seminar room, and the main floor of Tiernan features a large group lounge.
 Both offer large laundry/vending areas and study areas as well.

 Affinity housing is a popular housing option at Rochester for first-year students.
 Affinity housing options center on lifestyle themes that participants agree to follow in order to remain in the living area.
 Typical affinity themes include:

 - Coed by random room (male and female rooms on the same corridor with separate bathrooms)

 The available options are indicated in the housing application packet.
 Not all options are offered in every building.

 Special Interest Housing Affiliations

 Special interest housing (SIH) is popular at Rochester.
-While SIH is not a direct part of the freshman housing program, freshmen can participate in SIH programs and can join them as freshmen associate members.
+While SIH is not a direct part of the first-year housing program, first-year students can participate in SIH programs and can join them as first-year associate members.

 At Rochester, special interest housing (theme and Greek) is space set aside in the upper-class residence halls where a group of upperclassmen, sharing common interests and seeking to integrate these interests with their residential life, live together.